New Zealand's Alert Levels are subject to change. More information on the current Alert Levels

 Learning from your own music

-You will probably have recordings of your own that you’d like to do this with and there are some options below for slowing down other recordings you have on your computer, tablet or phone.
+You will probably have recordings of your own that you’d like to do this with and there are options for slowing down other recordings you have on your computer, tablet or phone.

 - Ted -> Amazing Slow Downer (Windows, Mac and iOS)